-TR05 The Gallegos Acequia: Community Farms, Wildlife and Urban Irrigators
+TR05 The Gallegos Acequia: Community Farms, Wildlife, and ABQ Urban Irrigators

-Wednesday, April 17

-Enrique Lamadrid, Dan Scott, and Mark Frauenglass of Álamos de los Gallegos Acequia Association, Tour Leaders
+Wednesday, April 17 12:30 PM-4:30 PM Enrique Lamadrid, Dan Scott, and Mark Frauenglass of Álamos de los Gallegos Acequia Association, Tour Leaders \$60 • Capacity: 20 Bus Tour with Walking • ML3

 In New Mexico, community historically begins at the headgates of irrigated agriculture.
-After the Comanche Peace of 1786, Albuquerque expanded into a series of farms and a dozen villages.
-Named for one, Los Gallegos Lateral canal is the most diversely used in the North Valley.
-This two-mile walking tour (with lunch) begins at the main diversion and proceeds past 138-acre Los Poblanos Fields, with its three farms.
-Río Grande Community Farm manages 27 acres to provide "diverse and underserved communities with equitable access to urban farmland and education in sustainable agriculture-prioritizing food justice, biodiversity, and climate resilience."
-Take binoculars because several fields are planted for wildlife!
-We proceed through a historic irrigated neighborhood governed by the Alamos de los Gallegos Acequia Association, and end at the Alameda Drain Trail, with its outdoor art.
-This acequia walk on the iconic Gallegos Lateral visits Los Poblanos fields, historic neighborhoods, and ends at the Alameda Drain Trail.
+After the Comanche Peace of 1786, Albuquerque expanded north and south into a series of irrigated farms on eight land grants and a dozen plazas (villages).
+Los Gallegos (people of Galicia) is one of them whose name memorializes one of the most diversely used Laterals in the North Valley.
+The two-mile walking tour begins at the main diversion and proceeds past Los Poblanos (people of Puebla) fields, named for the next village.
+There, Río Grande Community Farm manages 128 acres to provide "diverse and underserved communities with equitable access to urban farmland and education in sustainable agriculture-prioritizing food justice, biodiversity, and climate resilience."
+Take your binoculars because several fields are planted for wildlife!
+The tour proceeds through irrigated neighborhoods, ending with the five sub-laterals of the Alamos de los Gallegos Acequia Association and the Alameda Drain Trail.